PeiMeiLee/Rockbuster_OnlineVideoService_2020/README.md

 * Which countries are Rockbuster customers based in?
 * Where are customers with a high lifetime value based?
 * Do sales figures vary between geographic regions?
-###### Note: Both the project introduction and key questions and objectives are excerpted from the project brief document supplied by the course.
+###### Note: Both the project introduction and key questions and objectives are excerpted from the project brief document provided by the course.